Hello, all you fans of all things Irish,

 6. Bunratty Castle and Folk Park

 Next stop, Bunratty Castle and Folk Park.
-This stunning medieval castle dates back to 1425 and has been fully restored to it’s former glory.
-View the maginicent collection of furniture and tapestries, explore one of Ireland’s finest walled gardens and feast on a superb medieval banquet.
+This stunning medieval castle dates back to 1425 and has been fully restored to its former glory.
+View the magnificent collection of furniture and tapestries, explore one of Ireland’s finest walled gardens and feast on a superb medieval banquet.
 The Folk Park gives a unique opportunity to see a recreation of rural Ireland in times gone by.

 7. Traditional Irish Music

-Although you can hear traditional Irish music in almost any county in Ireland, county Clare feels like it’s natural home.
+Although you can hear traditional Irish music in almost any county in Ireland, County Clare feels like it’s a natural home.
 The variety on offer is tremendous and the quality is second in none in most towns and villages.
 My favorite for trad is Doolin where the atmosphere is wonderful.
-The above pic is of Ennis, Clare’s county town, when it hosted the Fleadh in 2016.
+The above pic is of Ennis, Clare’s county town when it hosted the Fleadh in 2016.
 The thronged streets came alive with the sounds of the very best of Irish music.

-If you feel like shopping for that special little piece of Ireland delivered directly to your door, just use BLOG10 at the checkout to get yourself a 10% discount!
+If you feel like shopping for that special little piece of Ireland delivered directly to your door including the best-selling of fisherman sweaters & Irish Jewelry, just use BLOG10 at the checkout to get yourself a 10% discount!

 Thanks again for stopping by.